-It was not effective in voter turnout, but it was effective at persuading independents to side with Democrats.
+It did not affect higher voter turnout, but it was effective at persuading independents to side with Democrats.
 The Democrats spent it intelligently, with information superiority, and with organizational cohesion.

 The Republicans operated in disorganized silos, with a dearth of business intelligence regarding the pressure points.
 National organizations did not provide a fraction of the cash and organizational support that the democrats received.